evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 ## Performance

-The Lotus Eletre R has a maximum power of 675KW (918hp).
-The total torque is 985nm.
+The Lotus Eletre R has a maximum power of 675 KW (918 hp/905 bhp).
+The total torque is 985 nm (727 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 2,9 seconds.
 The top speed is 265 km/h.

 ## Battery, range, and charging